High Card: Others

-A former member of High Card 25 years ago who was part of a team previously led by Leo and Chris' fathers, Theodore and Tyler.
+A former member of High Card 25 years ago who was part of a team previously led by Leo and Chris's fathers, Theodore and Tyler.
 However due to a decision made by Theodore regarding a young Chris, she dishearteningly left the team and exiled herself.
 Years later, she saves Finn and entrusts him with her Card, the J of Spades, "Coming Home" that allows her to pull any in-sight object towards her.